 1 small onion, diced

 1. Heat oil in skillet on medium high.
 Combine flour, 2 tablespoons paprika, salt, and pepper on dredging tray.

-2. Dredge chicken thighs in seasoned flour, then brown on both sides in hot oil.
-Cook 4-5 minutes per side until golden brown.
-Set aside.
+2. Dredge chicken thighs in seasoned flour, turn heat down to medium to avoid burning the spices, then brown on both sides in hot oil.
+Do not discard the seasoned flour at this point; you’ll use it later to thicken your sauce.
+Cook the chicken 3-4 minutes per side until golden brown.
+Remove from oil and set aside.

 3. In the same pan, cook onions, tomatoes, cayenne pepper, and 2 tablespoons paprika on medium low heat until onions are softened, about 5 minutes.

 4. Add chicken thighs back to the pot, then add chicken stock, stir and cover.
 Simmer until chicken is tender and cooked through–approximately 30 minutes.

 5. Remove chicken from skillet.
 Stir the reserved seasoned flour into the sour cream, add it to the sauce, then stir and simmer on low heat until thickened.
 Taste the sauce and add salt if necessary.